daws/simply_cleansable/README.md

 ### Description

-Including SimplyCleansable will give you access to the `simply_clease` declaration.
+Including SimplyCleansable will give you access to the `simply_cleanse` declaration.
 It takes a list of one or more attributes, and an optional hash of commands at the end.

 The built-in commands are documented below, and some are run by default, just by creating the declaration (ie. nil will be converted to an empty string and whitespace will be stripped by default).